Hozene/Hozene/README.md

   ### :bulb: Interests :
   - Building and optimizing responsive websites
   - Exploring new technologies to improve web performance
-  - Learning how to sail on open seas
+  - Sailing on larger bodies of water
   - Running Tabletop Role-Playing Games as a Game Master

   ###### Through my interests, I continuously develop skills in leadership, problem-solving, and creativity <br> —whether I'm optimizing websites or crafting immersive game experiences.